 - A great Google My Business message or review should be shared with the marketing team.
 Perhaps you will thank the customer or share the review on your social media channels.

 - Conversely, a bad review should be addressed, too.
 You can assign the message to a member of the team to resolve or feedback.

 - YouTube messages often ask advanced questions about your product or service.
 It’s important to have them answered by the right person.
 Assigning the conversation can help you do that.

 - In the finance space, we often encounter questions or complaints from traders or investors.
 Replies need to be carefully crafted to be compliant and not land the brand in legal trouble.
 Assigning comments or drafted replies to a compliance or legal officer is a good way to handle this.

-- Questions about how to purchase, delivery times, or order problems need to be answered fast to avoid an abandoned cart.
+- Questions about how to purchase, delivery times, or order problems need to be answered fast to avoid an abandoned cart for Shopify and other e-commerce stores.
 By assigning a message, the social media marketing agency can ensure the customer receives a message from support in record time.

 Agorapulse’s social inbox allows you to see the sender’s name and profile for every comment and mention.
 This is a huge plus because it means you can easily follow them and engage with them later.

 You can also add labels to categorize users and internal notes to give your team context before contact.
 This could be especially useful if: